 Daphne du Maurier was born in London in 1907, the second daughter of Muriel and Gerald du Maurier.
-Born into a talented, theatrical and artistic family, she was blessed with a vivid imagination and a desire to write.
+Born into a talented, theatrical and artistic family, she was blessed from an early age with a vivid imagination and a desire to write.

 This desire was nurtured further by her immediate love for Cornwall, after her parents purchased a holiday home at Bodinnick near Fowey on the coast.